nschan/nf-annotate/README.md

   * Annotation: This pipeline.

 This pipeline is designed to annotate outputs from [`nf-arassembly`](https://gitlab.lrz.de/beckerlab/nf-arassembly).
-It takes a samplesheet of genome assemblies, intitial annoations (liftoff) and *cDNA* ONT Nanopore reads.
+It takes a samplesheet of genome assemblies, intitial annotations (liftoff) and *cDNA* ONT Nanopore reads.
+If `--short_reads` is true it takes short reads instead of long cDNA.

 # Graph